Office of Research and Creative Scholarship

 - Applicants can fill out the application, save, and return to finish at any time until the application deadline on March 14, 2014.

-By October 1, 2015, following the completion of a funded CAP proposal, the faculty member awardee should provide a summary report of the proposal and its outcomes to the FDRC and the Office of Research and Creative Scholarship that includes the following:
+By October 1, 2015, following the completion of a funded CAP proposal, the faculty member awardee should provide the below report of the proposal and its outcomes to the FDRC and the Office of Research and Creative Scholarship:

 Questions can be directed to Elizabeth Demski, Associate Vice President for the Office of Research and Creative Scholarship.